Are rude sellers driving you crazy?

 Remind them of your successes.

-Prove to them that you can get them out of whatever situation it is by showing how you did it in the past.
+Prove to them that you can get them out of tough situations by showing them how you've done it in the past.

-This will put a lot of their fears at rest.
-Show them specific examples of how your marketing got a home sold.
+Show them specific examples of how your marketing sold a home for more money.

 You can't always work miracles with every single house.

-Understand the reality.
-Your job is to do the absolute best job that you can do but your job is not to work miracles for unreasonable sellers.
+Understand the reality of real estate.
+Your job is to do the absolute best you can do, but your job is not to work miracles for unreasonable sellers.

 What do you think?
 Post your tips below for dealing with difficult clients.